NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/01_cmake.md

 Here we have the project name and version number for our code.
 This isn't very significant yet, but it will be in the future.

-Now we're ready to make the magic happen, the third line of your CML will be:
+It's time to make the magic happen, the third line of your CML will be:

 ```cmake
 message("Hello World")